 >> You can get some of the best Mexican food in Dayton from a drive-thru

 1609 E. Third St., Dayton | (937) 258-2654

-Home of the two-pound "monster burrito," Taqueria Mixteca also has some of the best pozole in town – it’s a shame you can only get it on the weekend.
+Taqueria Mixteca is inexpensive and tasty and a Best of Dayton winning destination for tacos and Mexican.
+The large burrito is large enough to feed two with leftovers, the authentic tacos are absolutely delicious and the guacamole is some of the best in town and an incredibly generous helping for the price.
+Home of the two-pound "monster burrito," Taqueria Mixteca also has some of the best pozole in town.
+It's a shame you can only get it on the weekend.
 You can't go wrong with their queso appetizer, and anything with chorizo on it will always be tasty.
-Grab some horchata at the East Third Street location (or grab a six-pack at the gas station next door – it's BYOB), or indulge in a margarita at their Trotwood location.
+Grab some horchata at the East Third Street location (or grab a six-pack at the gas station next door – it's BYOB), or indulge in a margarita at the Trotwood location.

 5392 Burkhardt Rd. | (937) 254-6645 | Facebook